-- 2. Fill in the blanks with appropriate words from the vocabulary list: - After falling on the ice, his ankle became sprained and swollen unconscious or in a coma - The patient is and cannot be woken up. - She has a backache and has been taking painkillers. - He burned his hand on the hot stove. - The cut on her finger is bleeding quite badly.
+- 2. Fill in the blanks with appropriate words from the vocabulary list:

+- The patient is wn consciou and cannot be woken up. - She has a headache and has been taking painkillers. - He burn ed his hand on the hot stove. - The cut on her finger is bleeding quite badly.